cityofaustin/Residential-Permitting/_projects/deck.md

 #### 3. Draw a few simple sketches of your deck and your property

 A sketch will give the reviewer a clearer picture of your project and help determine whether or not you can move forward as planned.
 You’ll want to bring two simple sketches to your consultation.
-These sketches don’t have to perfect drawings, but they should give enough information so the reviewer can tell:
+These sketches don’t have to be perfect drawings, but they should give enough information so the reviewer can tell:

 ##### a.
 Where your deck will be on your property